Integrating MongoDB’s Application Data Platform with Amazon Kinesis Data Firehose

 BufferingHints, log in to your Atlas platform and navigate to your Database/Collection to see the ingested records.

-In this post, we showed how easy it is to ingest data into the MongoDB Cloud platform using a Kinesis Data Firehose HTTP endpoint.
+In this post, we showed how easy it is to ingest data into MongoDB Atlas using a Kinesis Data Firehose HTTP endpoint.
 This integration has many use cases.
 For example you can stream Internet of Things (IoT) data directly into MongoDB Atlas platform with minimum code using AWS Kinesis Data Firehose HTTP endpoint integration.
 Try MongoDB Atlas on AWS here.

 Anusha Dharmalingam is a Solutions Architect at Amazon Web Services, with a passion for Application Development and Big Data solutions.
 Anusha works with enterprise customers to help them architect, build, and scale applications to achieve their business goals.